juangranados/check_win_perfmon/README.md

 ***Release 2.0 has breaking changes with 1.4.
 You must change 'auto' parameter in xml files for 'automemory', 'autodisk' or 'autonetwork'***

-Please read below prior use it!
+Please read below before use it!

 Preconfigured XML files
 -----------------------